skylerto/mom-and-pop-books/doc/Project_Description.md

 5. Book Store Main Page
 	Displays the contents of the store organized by category and by product.

-The visitor must be able to
+## Use Cases

--   UC M1: browse Book Categories (Science, Engineering, Fiction) and see the books available.
+- M1 -- Visitor can browse Book Categories and see the books available

--   UC M2: select a book and see the information for that title (price, ratings etc.).
+- M2 -- Visitor can select a book and see the information for that title

--   UC M3: add a review for book
+- M3 -- Visitor can add a review for book

--   UC M4: search (text search) the store
+- M4 -- Visitor can search the store

--   UC M5: add an individual book to shopping cart.
+- M5 -- Visitor can add an individual book to shopping cart

--   UC M6: Shopping cart button
+- M6 -- Visitor can use the shopping cart button

-**F. Shopping Cart Page**

-The Shopping Cart Page allows a visitor to

--   UC C1: view all the items in the shopping basket and their information (price, etc.).
+- C1 -- Shopping cart has a view view of all the items in the shopping basket and their information (price, etc.)

--   UC C2: remove individual items from the shopping cart or increase/decrease the quantity.
-While doing so, the total bill is updated.
+- C2 -- Shopping cart supports removal individual items from the shopping cart or increase/decrease the quantity (while doing so, the total bill is updated)

--   UC C3: “Payment” submit button indicating they wish to purchase the items in the shopping cart.
+- C3 -- Shopping cart contains "Payment" submit button indicating they wish to purchase the items in the shopping cart

-**G.  Payment Page**

-The visitor can

--   UC P1: either log into their account with a password, or create a new account.
+- P1 -- Payment page requires visitor either log into their account with a password, or create a new account.

--   UC P2: for a new account they enter their account name, password, and default billing and shipping information.
-The new account is submitted to the Order Processing service.
+- P2 -- Payment page for a new account requires they enter their account name, password, and default billing and shipping information

--   UC P3: to submit their order, they verify their billing and shipping information, and enter in their credit card number.
+- P3 -- Payment page requires that to submit their order, they verify their billing and shipping information, and enter in their credit card number

--   UC P4: “Confirm order” button

-*Note*: You should hard code that every 3rd request is denied on your website.
-If the order is approved, you should display “Order Successfully Completed.”
-If it is denied, you should display “Credit Card Authorization Failed.”

-**H. Analytics Page**

-The Administrator should be able to
+- P4 -- Payment page contains a "Confirm order" button, which fails every third request

--   UC A1: generate a report with the books sold each month
+- A1 -- Administrator can generate a report with the books sold each month

 **I.** **Web services.** Your application has two web services, as specified above, each one with one method (the italic method).
 The web